 We formed in 2009 and are collecting as much as we can of the Parish’s past.
-We are a small group, about nine at the last count, meeting in John Page's house, 27 Badswell Lane, now on the second Thursday of the month at 19:30.
+We are a small group, about nine at the last count, meeting in John Page's garden, 27 Badswell Lane, now on the first Thursday of the month at 19:30.

 We are complete amateurs looking into whatever interests us – either as individuals or as small groups.
 There is a vast amount to be looked into – topics of all sorts.

 If you want to join us just come along or get in touch – John Page on 01865-864808 or Roger Gilkes on email@example.com

 History Group News